eMedicine Specialties > Emergency Medicine > Endocrine & Metabolic

 Hyperthyroidism presents as a constellation of symptoms due to elevated levels of circulating thyroid hormones.
 Because of the many actions of thyroid hormone on various organ systems in the body, the spectrum of clinical signs produced by the condition is broad.
 The presenting symptoms can be subtle and nonspecific, making hyperthyroidism difficult to diagnose in its early stages without the aid of laboratory data.

 The term hyperthyroidism refers to inappropriately elevated thyroid function.
-Though often used interchangeably, the term thyrotoxicosis, which is an excessive amount of circulating thyroid hormone, is not synonymous with hyperthyroidism.
-Increased levels of hormone can occur despite normal thyroid function, such as in instances of inappropriate exogenous thyroid hormone or excessive release of stored hormone from an inflamed thyroid gland.
+Though often used interchangeably, the term thyrotoxicosis, which refers to an excessive amount of circulating thyroid hormone, is not synonymous with hyperthyroidism.
+Increased levels of hormone can occur despite otherwise normal thyroid function, such as in instances of inappropriate exogenous thyroid hormone or excessive release of stored hormone from an inflamed thyroid gland.

 Graves disease